Hack-Southwest-Hackathon/hackahton/README.md

 - ## Usage

+The user is recommended to run to run the ```app.py``` file as main to  host the server

+By default the flask server will be hosted [here](127.0.0.1:5100/)

+### Chatbot Interactions

+Chatbot requests are made through the ```/call``` domain.

+A get request signifies the creation of a new chat bot instance and thus creates a new global chat bot object (god rest our souls if two people use it at once).

+A push request signifies a user giving the chatbot a new prompt, and thus it is accompanied by a json containing the user's message as a string. this will then trigger the chatbot code to make an api request and generate and return a text response.

+### Quiz Interactions

+Quiz requests are made through the ```/quiz``` domain.

+A Get request will trigger the quiz backend and cause it to load the questions from the stored json and return it to the front end.

+A post request will accept a json file containing an array of values which indicate a users answers.
+A score will then be calculated and returned.
 # The Quiz

 The Quiz module passes questions and answers to the backend, which in turn passes to the front end.